Scale Space’s Acceptable Use Policy (the “AUP”)

 Scale Space’s policy toward Fair Usage is that our end-users should be able to use the service in an appropriate manner to meet their needs.
 A very small number of end-users use an excessive amount of the network bandwidth at peak times, to the extent that it can impair the performance of others.

 Our Fair Usage Policy is designed to provide the most effective service to all end users.
-The fair usage policy will identify the very small number of very heavy end users.
+The Fair Usage Policy will identify the very small number of very heavy end users.
 We will communicate with them to try and establish what is driving the high usage and how individual usage patterns and habits can be modified to the benefit of all.
 In extreme cases, we may be required to apply management techniques to reduce the impact this has on other end users.

 WHAT LEVEL OF USAGE IS ALLOWED?